asuprem/edna/setup/Part 5 - An EDNA Job on Kubernetes/readme.md

 j2 /path/to/repo/examples/Dockerfile.jinja2 config.yaml > Dockerfile
 ```

-Take a look at thhe generated Dockerfile.
+Take a look at the generated Dockerfile.
 It should have replaced the template with the correct names

 ### Preparing the directory.